ShivaniKhatri96/React-notetaking-app/README.md

 - 404 page redirects user to home page
 - The app allows the user to create and read notes
 - Created notes are saved and retrieved on next visit
-- It shows which user created a note
-It allows only note's creator to delete it
+- It shows which user created a note.
+It allows only note's creator to edit and delete it
 - A note's creator is also allowed to make their note private which means other users can't see it

 ### Functionalities to be added

-- It allows only note's creator to edit it
+- Open note in a modal when clicked on card content
+- Test using Cypress
 - Be accessible from a public url by deploying

 ### Links used